designerbrett/trestles-hugo/site/content/post/why-are-my-shoes-wearing-down-differently.md

 ---
 title: Why are my shoes wearing down differently?
 date: 2014-04-21T22:58:00.000Z
-tags: >-
-  List [ "San Clemente Chiropractic" "sciatica" "Structural chiropractor san clemente" "San Clemente Chiropractor" "knee pain" "ankle pain" "hip pain" "shin splints" "it band syndrome" "uneven wear" "chiropractor san clemente" ]
+tags: ["San Clemente Chiropractic" "sciatica" "Structural chiropractor san clemente" "San Clemente Chiropractor" "knee pain" "ankle pain" "hip pain" "shin splints" "it band syndrome" "uneven wear" "chiropractor san clemente"]
 description: >-
   Have you ever stopped to look at the bottom of your work shoes or favorite pair of sneakers?
 If the answer is Yes, then you may have noticed a difference